The Importance of Wearing a Mouth Guard for Weight Lifting

 Dr. Vastardis, a New York-based dentist and member of the International Academy for Sports Dentistry adds that if a weightlifter does not wear a protective mouth guard, the clenching and grinding may make teeth gums to recede, cause teeth fractures, result in weakened facial muscles, and even cause headaches after training or competing.
 The pressure from the clenching can also wear down the enamel, crack them and cause holes in the teeth which may be painful.
 Again, with time, the small holes may turn into full-blown cavities that may lead to teeth loss.

-A concussion is the most serious and possibly fatal orofacial injury an athlete can suffer.
 While concussions are more likely to happen in contact sports, strength athletes like weightlifters are also at risk of falls that may result in concussions.
 Without a protective mouth guard, the trauma resulting from the jaws jarring together violently may cause an impact on the base of the skull leading to a concussion.
 While mild concussions may have less severe effects like headaches, loss of consciousness or memory which may last from a few minutes to a few weeks, more serious concussions can result in severe problems.
 These dangerous, long-lasting and potentially career-ending problems include having trouble with movement, speaking, or reading.

 As a weightlifter, you can prevent all the above risks by using a mouth guard whenever you are training or competing.
 You can find simple over-the-counter mouth guards for a few dollars.
 Better still, you can have one custom-made for you online.